osaigh/StockMicroservices/README.md

 ## How to Run

 Ensure that you have .NET 6.0, Node js and Docker Desktop installed.

-Select docker-compose from the 'Startup Projects' toolbar and run 'Docker Compose'
+* Select docker-compose from the 'Startup Projects' toolbar and run 'Docker Compose' or within the solution directory, open a command prompt and run 'docker-compose up'.
+* Navigate to a browser window and go to the address 'http://localhost:44100'.
+This opens the React web client

+To run the kubernetes example, ensure you have installed and configured a minikube cluster.

+* Navigate to the solution directory and open a command prompt
+* Start the minibube cluster with 'minikube start'
+* Run the command 'kubectl apply -f k8'.
+This will create all the necessary deployments, services, secrets and configmap objects.
+* To stop run the command 'kubectl delete -f k8'.
+To stop the cluster run 'minikube stop'